Wednesday, December 11, 2019

 DR. KATHRYN D. SULLIVAN, NASA astronaut (retired), former Under Secretary of Commerce for Oceans and Atmosphere of the National Oceanic and Atmospheric Administration (NOAA) and an inductee into the Astronaut Hall of Fame.
 Dr. Sullivan was the first woman to walk in space, was part of the team of engineers, scientists and other astronauts who launched, rescued, repaired, and maintained the Hubble Space Telescope.
 Her upcoming book, HANDPRINTS ON HUBBLE, explains in vivid detail the work involved in inventing the tools and processes that made on-orbit maintenance possible.
 Without these inventions the repairs of the defects in the Hubble mirrors would not have been possible.

 Dr. SULLIVAN will share her experiences working with NASA, her space walks, the Hubble Space Telescope and the early beginnings of her passion for outer space.
-She will also speak to the children of The Island School on the day after her presentation.
+She will also speak to the children of The Island School.

 DATE: December 11, 2019